Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### True or False: The "Definition of Ready" shows the team when Product Backlog Items are ready to be selected for the Sprint Backlog.
+### True or False: The Definition of Ready shows the team when Product Backlog Items are ready to be selected for the Sprint Backlog.

 - [ ] True.
 - [x] False.